 One of the fundamental things we must do when dealing with a lethal threat is to identify that threat!
 Having light, lots of light, shining onto our adversary is a good thing.

 Without the use of quality lighting systems, we take away our primary source of information, the eyes!
-We need quality information coming in for judgement, justification, and accuracy.
+We need quality information coming in for judgment, justification, and accuracy.
 The combination of dominating light and an optic that lets us keep our focus on the threat is an immeasurable advantage that we should absolutely seek out.

 Most modern lighting systems have the ability for the user to control the amount of light that is discharged and have the ability for the user to passively turn the light on and off without adding to the stress of the situation.
-Consider a pistol mounted light that allows for installation of a remote switch like the Streamlight TLR-1 HL at 800 high lumens with the contour remote (part #69300.)
+Consider a pistol-mounted light that allows for installation of a remote switch like the Streamlight TLR-1 HL at 800 high lumens with the contour remote (part #69300.)
 I’ve come to really like my InForce light on my patrol rifle.
 Train with the system you go with to the point of failure.
 Change the batteries before you need to by scheduling it on your calendar – maybe once yearly at qualifications time or even more often if you use them frequently.

 Identify your threat.